3 days in the Cotswolds

 Penguins at Birdland, Bourton on the Water, Cotswolds, UK

-One of the best things to do in Bourton-on-the-Water is a visit to the wildlife park, Birdland.
+Another of the top attractions in Bourton-on-the-Water is the wildlife park, Birdland.

 Birdland is home to over 500 birds and has more than 140 different species, from around the world.
 Located at the end of Bourton-on-Water, the park is in a very natural setting on the River Windrush.